zkat/chillax/README.md

   POSTs a document into DB.
 CouchDB will automatically assign a UUID if the document does not already exist.
 Note that using this function is discouraged in the CouchDB documentation, since it may result in duplicate documents because of proxies and other network intermediaries.
+If what you need is to create a new document with a generated id, consider using GET-UUIDS with PUT-DOCUMENT.

 *[function]* `delete-document db id revision`